woocommerce/woocommerce-blocks/docs/releases/readme.md

-# Releasing New Versions
+# Releases

 This document outlines the process of releasing new versions of the blocks plugin.

 ## Prerequisites - what you need to release WooCommerce Blocks

--   You should be set up for development - for more info see [`CONTRIBUTING.md`](CONTRIBUTING.md).
+-   You should be set up for development - for more info see [this doc](../contributors/getting-started.md).
 -   Install & set up [GitHub hub](https://hub.github.com) tools.
 -   Configure a GitHub token for release scripts to use.
     -   https://github.com/settings/tokens